a-sit-plus/signum/docs/docs/indispensable-asn1.md

 It natively supports encoding from/to Kotlin's built-in `FLoat` and `Double`.

 Encoding and Decoding a Kotlin double-precision floating point number will result in the same `Double`.
 **However**, an ASN.1 REAL can use a higher precision than 64 bit.
-Hence, decoding arbitryty ASN.1 REAL numbers can result in a loss of precision.
+Hence, decoding arbitrary ASN.1 REAL numbers can result in a loss of precision.
 When decoding to `Float`, this is even more likely to happen.